baharmon/baharmon.github.io/_pages/grass-in-qgis.md

 Save the color ramp to your favorites.
-In the min / max value settings set the accuracy to `actual`, select a method such as `cumulative count cut`, hit apply, then classify, and apply again.
+In the min / max value settings set the accuracy to `actual`, select a method such as `min / max`, hit apply, then classify, and apply again.
 In the resampling section
 set zoomed in to `bilinear` or `cubic`.